hande-qmc/hande/documentation/users_guide/manual.rst

     If defined then code specific to, and necessary for compilation using, the NAG Fortran compiler is included.
-PGI
-    Default: not defined.

-    If defined then code required to work around a bug in the PGI compiler (only version 10.1 was tested) is included.
-This is required for successful compilation if DET_SIZE is set to be 8 or 16.
 PARALLEL
     Default: not defined.